 Causes and solutions

-A common cause of discoloration is residual particles in the hopper or residual resins in the nozzle or mold (from previous production).
-Poor thermal stability of coloring agent or improper mixing of the masterbatch are other potential causes.
+A common cause of discoloration is residual particles in the hopper or residual resins in the nozzle or mold (from the previous production).
+Poor thermal stability of coloring agent or improper mixing of the masterbatch is another potential cause.
 The following precautions can be taken to limit the risk of discoloration in injection molded products:

 - Consider using a cleaner to remove excess color from the machine